artificyan/ml-intro-course/README.md

 Prerequisite Knowledge
 ----

-- A working knowledge of probability and statistics,
+- Working knowledge of probability and statistics
-- Introductory knowledge of linear algebra (e.g., determinants and Singular Value Decomposition).
+- Introductory knowledge of linear algebra (e.g., determinants and Singular Value Decomposition)
-- Intermediate level of Python (e.g., ability to create to classes).
+- Intermediate level of Python (e.g., ability to create to classes)
-- No previous knowledge of machine learning required.
+- No previous knowledge of machine learning required

 Learning Outcomes
 ----